Gamera: Participants

 While Eiji Tsuburaya and Sadamasa Arikawa and Shuzaburo Araki eventually didn't join Daiei Film, a number of Tsuburaya's coworkers and students, who had previously participated in Godzilla and various other Toho productions, participated in Gamera and Daimajin and other Daiei productions, and a number of staffs involved in Gamera productions later participated in various Godzilla and Ultraman productions, including Gamera the Brave and Ultraman Tiga (and Digimon Tamers) reusing the same early script for Gamera: Guardian of the Universe.

-A number of crews and filmmakers, (Note: Such as Noriaki Yuasa, Shusuke Kaneko, Shinji Higuchi, Hiroyuki Seshita, Keizō Murase, Akira Ifukube, Shunsuke Kikuchi, Fuminori Ohashi, Ryosaku Takayama, Toshio Miike, Michio Mikami, Toru Suzuki, Makoto Kamiya, Eizo Kaimai, Toru Matoba, Yoshiyuki Kuroda, Tomoo Haraguchi and other crews from the Heisei Gamera trilogy, Isao Kaneko, Shinichi Wakasa, Ex Productions, Monsters (jp), Nippon Eizo Creative, HIRUMA MODEL CRAFT Production, and so on.
+A number of crews and filmmakers, (Note: Such as Noriaki Yuasa, Shusuke Kaneko, Shinji Higuchi, Hiroyuki Seshita, Keizō Murase, Akira Ifukube, Shunsuke Kikuchi, Fuminori Ohashi, Ryosaku Takayama, Toshio Miike, Michio Mikami, Toru Suzuki, Makoto Kamiya, Eizo Kaimai, Toru Matoba, Yoshiyuki Kuroda, Tomoo Haraguchi and other crews from the Heisei Gamera trilogy, Isao Kaneko, Shinichi Wakasa, Yuji Tsuzuki, Ex Productions, Monster's, Nippon Eizo Creative, HIRUMA MODEL CRAFT Production, Stealthworks, and so on.
 Additionally, Yonesaburo Tsukiji and Yoshio Watanabe were also Eiji Tsuburaya's students.) actors, voice actors, extras, and suit actors (Note: Such as Eizo Kaimai, Hurricane Ryu, Teruo Aragaki, Umenosuke Izumi, Hirofumi Fukuzawa, Toshinori Sasaki, Tomohiko Akiyama, Masaki Onishi, Mizuho Yoshida, Toru Kawai, and Akira Ohashi.) have participated in both and related franchises (including other Tsuburaya works).
-Keizō Murase and Masao Yagi (Note: His father Kanju and uncle Yasuei participated in various Godzilla and Mothra films.
-Masao's sons Tsutomu (jp) and Hiroshi have also joined the Ex Productions and participated in Gamera and Godzilla productions.) and Toru Suzuki and Michio Mikami, who have previously participated in Godzilla and other Toho kaiju films and worked with Eiji Tsuburaya, and Akira Takahashi and Nori Maezawa founded the tokusatsu modelling company the Ex Productions after Gamera, the Giant Monster.
+Keizō Murase, Masao Yagi and his father Kanju (Note: Kanju and his brother Yasuei participated in various Godzilla and Mothra films.
+Masao sought assistances from Kanju to make Gamera's suit for Gamera, the Giant Monster, however Kanju declined the plea due to the restraints from the Six-Company Agreement.
+In response to this, Kanju requested Keizō Murase to help his son, and Kanju and Murase assisted Masao at Masao's house, after their works at Toho.
+Masao's sons Tsutomu and Hiroshi have also joined the Ex Productions and participated in Gamera and Godzilla productions.) and Toru Suzuki and Michio Mikami, who have previously participated in Godzilla and other Toho kaiju films and worked with Eiji Tsuburaya, and Akira Takahashi and Nori Maezawa founded the tokusatsu modelling company the Ex Productions after Gamera, the Giant Monster.
 Murase also founded another company 20Twenty afterward.
 (Note: Keizō Murase's sons Fumitsugu and Naoto have also participated in the 20Twenty, and Fumitsugu later founded another tokusatsu company named Frees.)
 These companies contributed in various tokusatsu productions including Gamera and Daimajin, and non-Daiei franchises by Tsuburaya such as Godzilla and its related Zone Fighter, Ultraman, Kamen Rider, (Note: There exist several crossovers between Ultraman and Kamen Rider(jp)(jp), including a puppet show which involved Gamera.) and so on.